PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/14.png)

-### Skill Summary:
+### Skill Summary

 In this section, you learned:

 - Store creation and configuring a default currency combined with price source preferences.
-- Each “Store” is a new home separated from other stores on this installation of BTCPay Server.
+- Each "Store" is a new home separated from other stores on this installation of BTCPay Server.

 # Introduction to Securing Bitcoin Keys